mraleson/rag/README.md

 #### Running Dev Tests
 To run tests:
-`poetry run pytest`
+`poetry run poe test`

-To run a specific test suite:
+To run a specific test or test file:
-`poetry run pytest -s -k test_rag`
+`poetry run poe test -k test_rag.py`

 To run a specific test in a suite:
-`poetry run pytest -s -k "test_validate and test_check"`
+`poetry run poe test -k "test_validate.py and test_check"`

+To see all print statements of passing tests use the `-s` flag `poetry run poe test -s`

 To run tests with auto reload:
-`poetry run env PYTHONPATH="/rag/tests" ptw`
+`poetry run poe test-watch`

 To run tests with auto reload and specific test:
-`poetry run env PYTHONPATH="/rag/tests" ptw --runner "pytest -s -k test_rag"`
+`poetry run poe test-watch -k test_name`

-To see print statements of passing tests use the `-s` flag

 Note: Errors like this might have a root exception with more detail and may mean you are missing migrations:
 `psycopg2.errors.InvalidCursorName`